 During the tour, you will have time to ham it up a bit (and stand in the shadow of greatness) in the studio where these and many other music greats recorded some legendary tracks.

-You want to allow a couple hours at least for Sun Studios.
+You want to allow a couple of hours at least for Sun Studios.
 While it is not huge and the tour is not lengthy, there may be delays.
 No worries though, grab an ice cream or a coffee while you wait.

 After a long day, I suggest a chill evening at Loflin Yard.
 This is a restaurant and bar, formerly the home of the carriage fleet offers both indoor and outdoor space.
 Outside, there are seating areas with brightly colored Adirondack chairs and covered by sun sails.
 If you’re up to it, try your hand at Cornhole.

 Loflin Yards has a varied menu including grilled veggies, brisket tacos, smoked wings, a pimento spread (which seems to be a thing here) and a lovely charred romaine salad.
 I was lucky enough to have a sampling of all and would recommend any of them but you won’t want to miss the tacos.

 You can expect live entertainment in the evenings.
 While I was there in the afternoon, I imagine this place gets grooving at night.

 Weekend in Memphis, Day 2 – Civil Rights and More